Levi-Michael/Plog/README.md

     you can add an a Transcript file at the Start-Log command for covering both logging methods.

     The log options are INFO, WARNING, ERROR, DEBUG, ACTION, SUCCESS.

+HOW TO INSTALL THE MODULE

+	Just download the Plog and put Plog Folder at:
+	"C:\Users\YOUR-USERNAME\Documents\WindowsPowerShell\Modules"

 SYNTAX